French labour laws: Working time and leave

 Paternity leave is 11 consecutive calendar days in the case of a single birth and 18 days in the case of multiple births, as from the birth of the child.
 This leave cannot be split up.
 It can be taken together with the 3 day leave granted on the birth of a child.

-Parental presence leave (to look after a child who is disabled, has suffered an accident or is seriously ill).
+To look after a child who is disabled, has suffered an accident or is seriously ill.

 Eligibility for some of these types of leave may be conditional upon seniority in the company, or minimum contributions paid to the public social security scheme.

 Find a job in France using Expatica's job search.